mocdaniel/k8s-primer/docs/workloads/pods.md

 ```

 !!!lab "Lab 2: Deploy a pod declaratively"
     As we just learned, running *anything* on Kubernetes imperatively should be our last resort.
-So, go ahead and deploy another Apache pod declaratively!
+So, go ahead and deploy an HTTPd pod declaratively!

-    1. Create a manifest for a pod named `httpd2` using the `httpd:latest` image.
+    1. Create a manifest for a pod named `httpd` using the `httpd:latest` image.

     2. Deploy the pod to the cluster.